Now in its sixth decade, BYU–Hawaii's unique history combines solid moral roots with legacies of evolving academics and interwoven cultures.

-BYU–Hawaii hosted its first CES Fireside with Bishop H. David Burton, presiding Bishop of the Church.
+BYU–Hawaii hosts its first CES Fireside.
+The speaker is Bishop H. David Burton, presiding Bishop of the Church.

-The BYU–Hawaii Concert Choir visited Hong Kong and Taiwan, held five major performances and participated in dozens of cultural exchanges during a two-week tour.
+The BYU–Hawaii Concert Choir visits Hong Kong and Taiwan, giving five major performances and participating in dozens of cultural exchanges during the two-week tour.

 July 26, 2010

-The Eco Friendly award was given to BYU–Hawaii because of its efforts to become more sustainable.
-The award was presented by InterfaceFLOR and Bill Casey from Facilities Management received it.
+The Eco Friendly award is presented to BYU–Hawaii by InterfaceFLOR because of the university's efforts to become more sustainable.

 November 21, 2010

-The Laie Hawaii Temple was rededicated by President Thomas S. Monson.
-BYU–Hawaii students volunteered countless hours in preparing for this beautiful occasion.
-The temple was closed for nearly two years.
+The Laie Hawaii Temple is rededicated by President Thomas S. Monson.
+BYU–Hawaii students volunteer countless hours in preparing for celebrations and performances.
+The temple had been closed for renovation for nearly two years.

 March 19, 2011

-The Malaekahana Bike and Pedestrian Path was dedicated after six months of construction by volunteers including BYU–Hawaii students and community members.
+The Malaekahana Bike and Pedestrian Path is dedicated after six months of construction by volunteers, including many BYU–Hawaii students and community members.
 The path connects the two communities of Laie and Kahuku and provides a safe route for runners and bikers to commute.

 March 26, 2011

 BYU–Hawaii men’s basketball team plays in the NCAA Division II National Championship game against Bellarmine College from Louisville, Kentucky.
-The Seasiders came up short with a final score of 71-68 on the nationally televised game.
+The Seasiders come up short with a final score of 71-68 in the nationally televised game.